Calophyllum inophyllum: Distribution and habitat

 Now, it is widely cultivated in all tropical regions of the world.
 Because of its decorative leaves, fragrant flowers, and spreading crown, it is best known as an ornamental plant.

 This tree often grows in coastal regions, as well as nearby lowland forests.
 However, it has also been cultivated successfully in inland areas at moderate altitudes.
-It tolerates varied kinds of soil, coastal sand, clay, or even degraded soil.
+It tolerates varied kinds of soil, including coastal sand, clay, or even degraded soil.

 Uses

 Shipbuilding

 Mastwood is notable for its ability to grow to massive sizes in sandy or rocky beaches of island and coastal habitats, as well as its habit of sending out arching large trunks over the water where its seeds are dispersed via the currents.
-Due to these characters, mastwood are of particular importance to traditional shipbuilding of the larger Austronesian outrigger ships and were carried with them as they migrated to Oceania and Madagascar.
-Other species of the genus Calophyllum were also used similarly, like Calophyllum soulattri, Calophyllum peekelii, and Calophyllum goniocarpum.
-They were comparable in importance to how oaks were in European shipbuilding and timber industries.
+Due to these characters, mastwood is of particular importance to traditional shipbuilding of the larger Austronesian outrigger ships and was carried with them as they migrated to Oceania and Madagascar.
+Other species of the genus Calophyllum were used similarly, including Calophyllum soulattri, Calophyllum peekelii, and Calophyllum goniocarpum.
+It was comparable in importance to the traditional use of oak in European shipbuilding and timber industries.

 Various parts of the mastwood were integral to the manufacture of outrigger canoes among various Austronesian peoples.
-The large curving limbs were commonly carved into the dugout canoe that formed the keel of the Austronesian outriggers ships.
+The large curving limbs were commonly carved into the dugout canoe that formed the keel of the Austronesian outrigger ships.
 The strakes, which are attached to the keel by the uniquely Austronesian technique of "sewing" them with a combination of dowels and lashed lugs instead of nails, can also be made from mastwood, but it is more commonly made from other "softer" timber species like Artocarpus.
 Other pieces became masts, outrigger floats, and outrigger spars.
 Smaller curving limbs can also be carved into the ribs of the boat.

-In many parts of Polynesia, mastwood groves planted in marae were considered sacred and abodes of spirits.
-Mastwood were also carved into religious objects like tiki.
+In many parts of Polynesia, mastwood groves planted in marae were considered sacred and the abodes of spirits.
+Mastwood was also carved into religious objects such as tiki.
 They are also commonly mentioned in the chants and folklore of Polynesia.

 In Australia, the 1889 book The Useful Native Plants of Australia records "During a debate on the Pearl Fisheries Bill in the Queensland Assembly, a clause was specially inserted to protect trees of this species at Thursday Island.
 A fine of £10 is inflicted on any person who cuts down or injures this or a cocoa-nut tree, or any other tree bearing edible fruit.
 This clause is, of course, in the interest of the aboriginals.".